codertesla/hugo-black-bear/README.md

   [markup.highlight]
     lineNos = true
     lineNumbersInTable = false
-    # This allows Bear Cub to use a variation of Dracula that is more accessible
+    # This allows hugo-black-bear to use a variation of Dracula that is more accessible
     # to people with poor eyesight.
 For more information about color contrast
     # and accessibility, see https://web.dev/color-and-contrast-accessibility/
     noClasses = false